 Yoga has helped me uncover some pain that I buried deep within.
 With every day that I practise, I am healing a little more.
 Sometimes, when we uncover some old wounds, we feel worse at first.
 I’m glad I have experienced this before, so that I knew to stick with my practice, and continue my healing process.

 Slowly, I am implementing the sweaty sessions back into my life.
 Because I love the euphoric feeling, the big high, and even the sweat (and cursing).
-I love working out with my husband.
 I love being strong and lean, and moving my body fast.
 Just as much as I now love sitting in stillness.
 Slow Yoga practices are still harder for me than strenuous flows, but Yoga and I, we are making amazing progress.

 The gym has brought me confidence, friends, and the knowledge that I can beat the sunrise.